-When you forward logs to CSE for parser processing, there are two bits of important configuration:
+When you forward logs to Cloud SIEM for parser processing, there are two bits of important configuration:

 Configure the source to forward logs.
-To configure an HTTP source to send log messages to CSE, click the SIEM Processing checkbox.
-You can configure other source types to send data to CSE by assigning a field named
+To configure an HTTP source to send log messages to Cloud SIEM, click the SIEM Processing checkbox.
+You can configure other source types to send data to Cloud SIEM by assigning a field named

 _siemforward, set to true, to the source.
 For example:

 A field can also be assigned at the collector level, in which case sources on the collector inherit the field setting, unless the same field is defined with a different value at the source level.

 Configure the source with the path to the appropriate parser, by assigning a field named

 _parser, whose value is the path to parser, for example:

 You can get the path to a parser on the Manage Data > Logs > Parsers page in Sumo Logic.
 Click the three-dot more options menu in the row for a parser, and select Copy Path.